1993 World Trade Center bombing: Memorial fountain

-A granite memorial fountain honoring the victims who died during the bombing was designed by Elyn Zimmerman and dedicated on February 26, 1995 on Austin J. Tobin Plaza, directly above the site of the explosion.
+A granite memorial fountain honoring the victims who died during the bombing was designed by Elyn Zimmerman and dedicated on May 25, 1995, on the Austin J. Tobin Plaza, directly above the site of the explosion.
 It contained the names of the six adults who were killed in the attack, as well as an inscription written both in English and Spanish that read: "On February 26, 1993, a bomb set by terrorists exploded below this site.
 This horrible act of violence killed innocent people, injured thousands, and made victims of us all."

 The fountain was destroyed with the rest of the World Trade Center during the September 11 attacks.
 A recovered fragment of the fountain marked "John D", from the name of John DiGiovanni, was later incorporated into a temporary memorial designed by Port Authority architect Jacqueline Hanley, and erected on the Liberty Street side of the site following the September 11 attacks.
 The memorial was visible across a fence barrier but was not open to the public.
 The rest of the fountain was never recovered, and any of its remains were removed from Ground Zero along with the rest of the rubble.